elewa-academy/Collaboration/1-human-dynamics/0-studying-for-collaboration.md

 write lists of what you do know, don't know, and aren't sure about

-write a list of questions to explore - choose 3 related ones

-turn those 3 into a "study theses" - what you want to learn & why that

-then do what you did for the previous activity for that thesis
+share and discuss those lists

+map how your knowledge overlaps and complements

+write a study plan for your partner to learn what you know and they don't

 ___

 ## Resources

 So that's studying.
 Roughly.

+put these in fundamentals?

+link to fundamentals

 https://thinkeracademy.com/5-study-skills-to-accelerate-your-learning/